 | Couple sharing data | Hotspot for two phones | High plan |

-Installing and activating your eSIM
+Install and activate your eSIM

 - Go to Settings > Mobile Data > Add eSIM and scan the QR.